MercierCharles/MercierCharles.github.io/research.md

 - **A highly connected core**: the largest communities are located there and concentrate most of the negativity : they exchange many negative links with each other and around them, many small communities attack these large communities.
 These large communities also target certain small communities.
 - **Many small communities on the periphery**: they have few or no negative links and don't participate in the negative interactions of the core.

-We can conclude that only these large online communities concentrate the majority of the negativity.
-This data supports our earlier observation about our moderation strategy: We should focus on a small core of large communities!
+These large communities seem to act as “hubs” that concentrate negativity.
+It supports our moderation strategy: Rather than moderating uniformly across Reddit, we should focus on a small subset of communities !

 So now, let's zoom into this core set of communities: